alryaz/openwrt-ax3600-builds/README.md

 The project utilizes a custom configuration file [`ax3600.config`](ax3600.config) to specify the desired settings for the firmware build.
 This file includes various options such as target platform, compiler optimizations, package selections, and more.

+Additional variations of the firmware are built on top of this custom configuration file (they are concatenated before commencing the build).

 Additionally, the `uci` commands in the "Quality-of-Life Enhancements" section are used to fine-tune the wireless and network settings for improved performance and functionality.
 Refer to the [999-QOL_config](https://github.com/JuliusBairaktaris/Qualcommax_NSS_Builder/blob/main/files/etc/uci-defaults/999-QOL_config) for the specific configuration.

+Home Assistant integration is provided by https://github.com/kvj/hass_openwrt custom component.
+Password must be changed for `hass` user after initial boot to enable access to the ubus interface.

 ## SSH Hardening